IBM/automation-turbonomic/README.md

 ## Troubleshooting

-Currently there are no troubleshooting topics.
+Currently, there are no troubleshooting topics.

-## How to Generate this repository from teh source Bill of Materials.
+## How to Generate this repository from the source Bill of Materials.

 This set of automation packages was generated using the open-source [`isacable`](https://github.com/cloud-native-toolkit/iascable) tool.
 This tool enables a [Bill of Material yaml](https://github.com/cloud-native-toolkit/automation-solutions/tree/main/boms/software/turbonomic) file to describe your software requirements.
-If you want up stream releases or versions you can use `iascable` to generate the terraform templates you may require.
+If you want up stream releases or versions you can use `iascable` to generate a new terraform module.

 > The `iascable` tool is targeted for use by advanced SRE developers.
 It requires deep knowledge of how the modules plug together into a customized architecture.
 This repository is a fully tested output from that tool.
 This makes it ready to consume for projects.